marcioalexandre/XbrlParser/README.md

 How to convert a xBRL-XML report to xBRL-JSON (via file): https://youtu.be/Xr6v4jL535w;

 How to convert a xBRL-XML file to xBRL-JSON (via URL): https://youtu.be/kr9j4f1-GCY;

-To access the web app: https://xbrlframework.herokuapp.com;

 For Developers: